 In determining the minimum sample size, the researchers refer to the number of used indicators in the questionnaires.
-It is by assuming n $\times$ 5 observed variables up to n $\times$ 10 observed variables.
-Hence, the minimum number of respondents is 105.
+It is by assuming $n \times 5$ observed variables up to $n \times 10$ observed variables.
+Hence, the minimum respondents are 105 respondents.
 The research obtains 200 respondents.
 The population is the users of the e-Samsat services in the Samsat joint office in Surabaya.

 The Likert scale is used in the questionnaire due to several considerations.
 First, it is convenient.
 Second, it has high reliability in sorting subjects based on perception.
 Last, it is more flexible compared to other techniques and applicable in various situations.
 The scales are 5 for very satisfied, 4 for satisfied, 3 for neutral, 2 for dissatisfied, and 1 for very dissatisfied.
 Then, the data are analyzed using Partial Least Square Structural Equation Modeling (PLS-SEM) approach.
-The research uses the analysis tool of WarpPLS 5.0 in processing data and statistical methods that describe the questionnaire data.
+The research uses analysis tool of WarpPLS 5.0 in processing data and statistical methods that describe the questionnaire data.
 Path analysis is also carried out to determine the significance of the effect and variable relationships.